These lightweight down comforters were made for hot summer nights

 In addition to a sleep mask and a white noise machine, a necessity for me is a lightweight comforter.
 They're ideal for anybody on those hot, sticky summer nights, and for those of us who run warm no matter the season, they provide a comfortable way to drift to dreamland.

 For decades, down (or synthetic alternatives, for those with allergies) was the traditional filling for comforters.
-But these days, companies have found new ways to provide even better quality sleep for everyone (and specifically, sweaty people like me!) by utilizing natural resources including bamboo, eucalyptus and many others.
+But these days, companies like Casper and Brooklinen have found new ways to provide even better quality sleep for everyone (and specifically, sweaty people like me!) by utilizing natural resources including bamboo, eucalyptus and many others.

 If overheating has you tossing off the covers, consider outfitting your bed with one of these highly rated lightweight finds: